 Even if few locals realize the benefits that these organized events can bring to the villages, because many contribute to their realization out of a national pride or, in other words, local patriotism, in a positive sense, these benefits are real.
 For example, the village of Ciocanesti in the Bistrita Valley has risen as a tourist destination with the help of events.
 It all started with the Trout Festival organized by the members of the Antrec Bucovina Association, in 2004.
 It also included gastronomy, painted pottery, etc., being made with the help of the mayor of that time.
 In fact, it is very important to involve local authorities in the success of promoting a destination, both financially and for the fact that they can give their consent in the use of public areas where events take place - parks, pastures.
 The Oituz Festival, in which six or seven villages participate, is again very well done, with a historical load, with absolutely special landscapes, being organized by Antrec Bacau.
-This event is attended by locals and people from other areas.
+This event is attended by locals and people from other areas, such as members of Antrec Alba, who are very active, both at home and in other areas.
 In Gorj, also, the Cold Festival is again one of success and longevity, being this year at the tenth edition.